fatality1922/Flight_Zones_3D_Visualization/README.md

 no need to clean your cache memory when new version is released.

 Planned features:
+- toggle visibility of the zones with buttons
+- toggle styling of the map (terrain elevation/normal map
 - add zones to global variable via Redux/Context
 - add user manual and short description
-- toggle visibility of the zones with buttons
 - add display of version number based on date of the build
 - add handling gestures for mobile devices